 After remand, the Compliance Tribunal may hear the matter again, only if a severe sanction stands.

-Determine if the disciplinary action imposed is disproportionate with regard to the inappropriate conduct and issues a modified disciplinary action.
-If the Compliance Tribunal recommends that the disciplinary action taken is disproportionate, the case will be sent to the President for his/her review.
+Determine if the disciplinary action imposed is disproportionately severe with regard to the inappropriate conduct and issues a modified disciplinary action.
+If the Compliance Tribunal recommends that the disciplinary action taken is disproportionately severe, the case will be sent to the President for his/her review.

+Determine if the severe sanction imposed is too lenient and an even more severe sanction should be imposed.
+In this instance, the case will be sent to the President for his/her review.

 Notification of the Compliance Tribunal’s Recommendation: The Complainant and Respondent shall be informed concurrently in writing via their campus-provided email or other agreed upon means of notification of the Compliance Tribunal’s recommendation.